nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

   <em>Crash map (cluster map - zoomed out)</em>
 </p>

 There is indeed accident 'hotspot' where most accidents happen, which is clustered around Adelaide city center.
-The hypothesis could be formulated: **The more complicated the road system is (meaning many junctions, divided roads, etc.) which represents downtown area, the higher the number of accidents will be.**
+From this point, a hypothesis could be then formulated: **The more complicated the road system (meaning many junctions, divided roads, etc. which represents downtown area), the higher the number of accidents will be.**

 By plotting each accident spots based on its longitude and latitude using folium, it can be shown where accidents cluster and its number.
 The accident scenes can be zoomed out until street level to so see at what kind of road system the accident happens.